4th Air and Air Defence Forces Command: Structure

 It comprised the 7th Brigade of Missile-Space Defence, in the North Caucasus Military District, and the 8th Military Space Defence Brigade in the Volga-Urals Military District.
 The 7th Brigade of Missile-Space Defence was formed from the 51st Air Defence Corps.

 Combat Aircraft contradicted themselves between their text and a table regarding the 4th A&AD Command in their June 2010 issue.
-The text followed the above data drawn from warfare.ru, with the table saying that forces in the Volga-Ural Military District would come under the 3rd Air and Air Defence Force Command in the Siberian Military District.
+The text following the above data, drawn from warfare.ru, with the table saying that forces in the Volga-Ural Military District would come under the 3rd Air and Air Defence Force Command in the Siberian Military District.

 The 7th Brigade of Missile-Space Defence was the former 51st Air Defence Corps.
-In 2000 it had 7,500 personnel of which 2,500 were air crew.
+In 2000, it had 7,500 personnel, of which 2,500 were air crew.
 It also had 164 aircraft (59 Su-27, 105 MiG-29).
-In December 2007 it received upgraded 3D radars.
+In December 2007, it received upgraded 3D radars.